HenrykZschuppan/TableViewColumnResizer/README.md

-# JavaFX TableView Column Resizer
+# JavaFX TableView Column Resizer (Pixel precise)

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A JavaFX utility that automatically and **proportionally** resizes the columns (`TableColumn`) of a `TableView` to fill the available horizontal width.

+*Note: This resizer aims for a visually precise layout by accurately accounting for proportions, constraints, and the scrollbar, effectively eliminating common layout issues like trailing space or unwanted squeezing.*

 **Core Features:**